sjones6/funcatron-docs/README.md

 http.listen(8000)
 ```

 That's a little better, but it's going to get really cumbersome for any serious application with more than a handful of routes.
-[Read up on how Funcatron handles routing. ](/routing.md)
+[Routing in Functatron](/routing.md)